rhomobile/rhomobile-docs/eb/en/edge/guide/featuredemo.md

-#Feature Demo - Enterprise Browser
+# Enterprise Browser Feature Demo

 ##Overview
 This is the Feature Demo for Enterprise Browser.
 It uses AJAX to pull in the demo files so must be run from a web server (local to the device or remote).
 The instructions below show how to use the local built-in web server.
 This demonstration will not work if using the 'file://' prefix.